-James Sherwood is an analyst with RMI's electricity practice.
+James Sherwood is an Associate with RMI's electricity practice.

 James comes to RMI having completed his graduate work at Stanford University in the Department of Civil and Environmental Engineering’s Atmosphere/Energy program.
 A 2011 M.A.P.
 Renewable Energy Fellow with RMI, James has great interest in renewable energy sources and their integration into the electric grid, as well as, more broadly, in sustainable planning, energy efficiency, and transportation.
 While studying energy management and design in the Environmental Studies and Planning program at Sonoma State University, he served as research assistant on projects studying grid integration of renewables and land use changes in Latin America.
 He has also worked as a GIS analyst studying the habitats of endangered species in Northern California.
 At RMI, he continues to work to transform the way that the world thinks about and uses energy toward a more sustainable model in a way that is both economically, societally, and environmentally beneficial.

 - Master of Science, Civil & Environmental Engineering—Atmosphere/Energy Program, Stanford University, 2012

 - Bachelor of Science, Environmental Studies & Planning—Energy Management & Design Program, Minor in Business Administration, Summa Cum Laude, Sonoma State University, 2010